KerriganBlake/General_HPC_Use_Tutorial/SNP_Activity.md

 awk '$2 == "chr1" && $11 !~ /n\/a/ { print }' snp146CodingDbSnp.txt > alt_chr1_no_na_snp146CodingDbSnp.txt
 ```

-You also want to process your data with a program that requires the following tab-seperated format, with the data ordered by name in a logical numerical order (i.e. rs1, rs2,....rs10, rs11):
+You eventually want to process your data with a program that requires the following tab-seperated format, with the data ordered by name in a logical numerical order (i.e. rs1, rs2,....rs10, rs11):

 | name | chrom#:chromStart-chromEnd | peptides
 | :---: | :---: | :---: |
 | rs756427959	| 1:14397-14400 | A,V,
 | rs757299236	| 1:69115-69116| A, *,

-You decide to test this software with chromsome 1, and start by extracting the relevant columns fron that subset into yet another file without sorting.
-To do this, you start by taking advantage of awk's print functionalities to move and reformat your columns as follows:
+You decide to test this software with chromsome 1, and start by extracting the relevant columns into yet another file before sorting.
+To do this, you take advantage of awk's print functionalities to move and reformat your columns as follows:

 ```
  awk '{print $5"\t"$2":"$3"-"$4"\t"$12 }' chr1_no_na_snp146CodingDbSnp.txt > unsorted_reformatted_chr1_snp146.txt